ssilverman/rdm-schema/README.md

 It was decided that these features would not be included because they're so rare and they're not desiarable features for representing manufacturer messages, the original intent for this project.

+## Usage notes

+### Framing is at a different layer

+The schema can describe complete messages, but does not describe message framing.
+For example, if a message is larger than can fit inside a single RDM packet, then the underlying implementation would use `RESPONSE_TYPE_ACK_OVERFLOW` appropriately.

+### Arbitrary field sizes

+There are several field types that can be non-fixed sizes.
+For example, "a string having a length in the range 0-32" or "a list of arbitrary size".
+So that there is no ambiguity, a message should contain at most one non-fixed-size field, and that field should appear last, serially.

 ## Resources